suhrig/arriba/documentation/internal-algorithm.md

 `top_expressed_viral_contigs`
 : If a tumor is truly infected with a virus, a substantial number of reads should map to the respective viral contig.
 This filter removes viral integration candidates, unless the reads map to the top N most highly expressed viral contigs (where N is defined by parameter `-t`).

+`low_coverage_viral_contigs`
+: Some viral contigs attract alignment artifacts.
+Often, these misaligned reads map to a focal region on the viral contig.
+In contrast, the real presence of a virus in a tumor manifests as fairly homogeneous expression of most of the viral contig.
+This filter ignores viral contigs with high focal coverage and otherwise low coverage.
+The coverage is considered to be insufficient if it is less than 5% of the mean coverage of the whole viral contig.
+If the sufficient coverage fraction is less than 15% (see parameter `-C`), all fusion candidates pertaining to the viral contig are discarded.

 `read_through`
 : This filter removes a fragment, when the following conditions are met: